ipitio/backage/CONTRIBUTING.md

 - is covered by focused tests plus the regression suite.

 Good candidates are protocol and format edges where the standard library is not enough.
-Poor candidates are wrappers around Bkg's SQLite schema, persisted `.env` state, CLI surface, output layout, or workflow orchestration.
+Poor candidates are wrappers around `bkg`'s SQLite schema, persisted `.env` state, CLI surface, output layout, or workflow orchestration.

 Container version sizing uses GHCR's OCI Distribution API through the existing